Mephi78/obsidian-help-de/de/Teams/Deploy Obsidian across your team.md

 ### Plugins

-[[Core plugins]] are optional features created by the Obsidian team.
+[[Standarderweiterungen]] are optional features created by the Obsidian team.
 These features are integrated in the core application codebase and can be turned on or off.

 [[Community plugins]] are third-party features added to the Obsidian application, and can be installed via the community directory.
 Third-party plugins leverage the [Obsidian API](https://github.com/obsidianmd/obsidian-api).
 Plugins are located in the `.obsidian/plugins` folder within a vault, and can be installed manually at this location.